 In this regard, social scientists have developed techniques of analysis and visualization of social networks for decades.
-Social networks analysis provides a set of powerful quantitative graphical metrics for understanding networks and the individuals and groups within them.
+Social network analysis provides a set of powerful quantitative graphical metrics for understanding networks and the individuals and groups within them.
 This technique was helpful in identifying prominent characters in the Les Misérables matching network.
 The combination of metrics and visualization provides a powerful means of understanding and exploring the relationships between its components.

 What is Social Network Analysis?